Hardening Networking

 tracking you or profiling your searches.
 You can add SearXNG to firefox by going

-and at the bottom click Add
+to about:preferences#search and at the bottom click Add, URL will be

 Searx is a bit different, you can choose which search engine you want for your

-current search with !ddg search term
+current search with !ddg search term to use duckduckgo for example.

 Example LibreWolf config implementing many of the STIG recommendations: